 We assume that you have already defined your compute nodes in the nodelist table.
 You must also define your service nodes, and by convention we put them in a "service" group.
 You will define them as you did your compute nodes, except add the group called service.
 We usually have a group compute for our compute nodes, to distinguish between the two types of nodes.
-If you want to use your own group for service nodes, rather than "service", we have setup many defaults in the system based on the group "service".
-Some of these are the postscripts that will run in the postscripts table.
-The template, pkglist, etc that will be used.
-These will have to be modified to use your new group name for "service".
-It is probably easier just to use "service".

 '''

 chdef -t node -o sn1,sn2 groups=service,ipmi,all

 So for example your nodelist table could look something like this.

 tabdump nodelist

 #node,groups,status,appstatus,primarysn,comments,disable

 "sn1","service,ipmi,all",,,,

 "sn2","service,ipmi,all",,,,

 "blade01","all,ls21,bc01,blade,compute,compute1",,,,

-'''

-'''

-"blade02", "all,ls21,bc01,blade,compute,compute2",,,,,

-"swa01", "nortel,switch",,,,

-"bca01", "mm",,,,
+"blade02","all,ls21,bc01,blade,compute,compute2",,,,

+"swa01","nortel,switch",,,,

+"bca01","mm",,,,

 '''